-The most surprising part is that I learned I am not the only one who has trouble with it.
-Once I started working with Calisthenics Academy – we saw people from all over the world struggling with the same issues.
+The most surprising part is that I learned I am not the only one who has trouble with it – we saw people from all over the world struggling with the same issues.

 During this time I came across an article which perfectly explained what was going on.

 Dr. Tilly – the author of the article I am referring to, explains how a lack of personalisation, even at the level of competitive gymnastics is hurting athletes progress.

 He described a program where all the students are given an assignment that was the same level of difficulty: 3 sets of 10 pull ups, dips, handstands, push-ups, and then 2 sets of 20 leg lifts.
 Something we all know, either from school or from gym classes.

 No matter the level, it was the same training.

 Now you might not be taking group training, but this is WHAT you will get in any calisthenics and gymnastic program online.
 They might assign you to the beginners/ intermediate/ advanced level- but you will be doing the same as all other folks in your group.

 Problems with the one-size fits all training routines

 Below is a breakdown of some of the few problems that one-size fits all training creates:

 1. Promoting Compensation, Movement Dysfunction, and Possible Injury Risk If Too Challenging